 - 77% of internet users read blogs.

-- The most profitable blog is the Huffington Post with a monthly income of $14 million.
+- The most profitable blog is the Huffington Post, with an annual income of $500 million.

 - 53.3% of bloggers are between 21 and 35.

 - Seven-minute reads attract the most attention from the internet audience.

 We are just getting you warmed up, though.